 Northern Vermont AHEC provides opportunities for college students and health professions trainees to mentor younger students interested in health care and health science in a variety of settings.

 - Support students in their classroom, community, and residential experiences;

-- Support the delivery of health science and career exploration content;
+- Assist in instructing students in health science and career exploration content;

 - Share knowledge and experience as a health professions trainee;